How Get Started on Realtime

 Arrive at least a half hour early, to allow yourself time to set up.
 If the receptionist doesn’t show you the conference room right away and instead asks you to take a seat in reception, ask her politely if it would be okay for you to go ahead and get set up in the conference room.
 You can explain that you have a little extra equipment which will take some time to set up.
 Usually this is not a problem.
 If it is for some reason, don’t push it.
 There’s always the next time, if you don’t have time to set up this time.

 When you walk into the room, decide at which end of the table you will set up.
 I usually try to determine which end will have the least amount of foot traffic.
 If the coffee is set up at one end, I usually set up at the other.
 However, there are other considerations, such as the location of the electrical outlets.
 I pick a spot which is the least conspicuous and will have the least amount of traffic.
-If the attorney prefers to have you in a particular spot, be sure to accommodate him, even if it isn’t the spot you would have chosen.
+If the attorney prefers to have you in a particular spot, be sure to accommodate, even if it isn’t the spot you would have chosen.

-Set up your notebook computer and shorthand machine.
+Set up your laptop and shorthand machine.
 Run the electrical cord to the electrical outlet.
 Use an extension cord if necessary.
 Use your duct tape to tape down all electrical cords, so that there is nothing to stumble on.
 If you use an extension cord, try to organize it so that the place where the extension cord plugs into the other cords is not in the middle of a walkway.
 If it is, taping will not help.
 It will still bulge out and be a potentially dangerous situation.

 When the equipment is all set, the next thing to do is get the caption and the appearances.
 If you have time, enter the attorneys’ names with the speaker designations you’ll be using in the job dictionary.
 I also try to enter the witness’s last name, the attorneys’ last names, and names from the caption, in case they are used.
 This is not a vital step, but I have found that attorneys usually refer to each other, and also parties’ names from the caption often come up.
 It’s just nice to get as much translating as you can, as this alone will give you confidence, to see a nice clean translation.